 Dad time doesn’t have to be boisterous rough and tumble time.
 Just sitting and chilling with your baby can be wonderful (and the chilling won’t last long, so make the most of it!).
 They’ll sense your presence, keeping them safe, and be happy in companionable silence (for two minutes).

 57. Don’t sweat it.

 He hasn’t smiled at you.
 She only wants mum when she’s upset.
 Sometimes he barely seems to realise you’re in the room.
-We’ve all had these thoughts in the first year of our children’s lives.
+We’ve all had these thoughts in the first year of our children’s lives as first time dads.
 Don’t worry.
 If you’re committing time and effort, you are bonding with your baby, even if it doesn’t always feel like it.

 58. In fact creating the dad baby bond, may just be great for the entire family!